 Cruising in the Caribbean and USA:

-The Caribbean is an extremely popular cruising destination in the fall, due to its temperate climate.
+The Caribbean is an extremely popular cruising destination in the fall due to its temperate climate.
 The Caribbean is made up of numerous diverse and beautiful islands.
 The islands are home to vibrant and healthy marine and coral life, making it popular for scuba diving and snorkelling.
 Pristine waters, beautiful beaches, tropical forests, volcanic mountains, rustic beach bars and island vibes are just a few of the jewels in the Caribbean crown.

-Crew members tend to experience a little more time off in the Caribbean (depending on the owner’s preferences) as opposed to the med.
+Crew members tend to experience a little more time off in the Caribbean (depending on the owner’s preferences) as opposed to the Med.
 You are most likely to be based in St Maarten for your breaks between guest trips.
-The island has a lot to offer, but be careful not to fall by the wayside here like so many crew do.
+The island has a lot to offer, but be careful not to fall by the wayside here like so many crew members do.
 Exploring the beaches, hiking, diving, snorkelling, water sports and beach bars, are just a few of the options available to you.

-Cruising in US waters requires special permits and licenses and is more common for US flagged vessels and boats that are based in the USA.
+Cruising in US waters requires special permits and licenses and is more common for US-flagged vessels and boats that are based in the USA.
 South Florida is a very popular cruising area and popular options include anchoring off South Beach and on sandbars in Miami and cruising the Florida cays.

-Off Season in the United States:
+Off-Season in the United States:

-If you are employed full time on a yacht that remains in the US for the summer your work will vary greatly from the winter months.
-There is a good chance the boat will be hauled out the water onto the dry dock at some stage as well, possibly for the whole period, depending on the scope of the works to be done.
+If you are employed full time on a yacht that remains in the US for the summer, your work will vary greatly from the winter months.
+There is a good chance the boat will be hauled out the water onto the dry dock at some stage as well, possibly for the whole period, depending on the scope of the work to be done.
 The yacht will be undergoing maintenance and alterations during this period.
-It is a very busy time for engineers who will focus on scheduled maintenance, attending to breakages and faults that may have occurred during the season and making improvements to on board machinery and systems.
+It is a very busy time for engineers who will focus on scheduled maintenance, attending to breakages and faults that may have occurred during the season and making improvements to onboard machinery and systems.
 The deck department will focus on maintenance, such as varnishing, polishing, painting, inventories and season orders.
 Whilst the interior will focus on inventories, stain treatments, ordering, polishing and deep cleaning.

 Visa and Legal Requirements:

-US: All non-American crew must hold a B1B2 visa to work on board a yacht entering US territory.
+US: All non-American crew must hold a B1B2 visa to work onboard a yacht entering US territory.
 If you are based in the US, you will need to leave and re-enter the US every 6 months (visa run).

 It is essential to ensure that you consult with your captain/yacht agent or visa specialists to guarantee that you have the correct visas, are working legally and know your restrictions.

-‘Superyachting’ is a seasonal industry, every owner has their preferences resulting in each yacht having a unique itinerary.
+‘Superyachting’ is a seasonal industry and every owner has their preferences resulting in each yacht having a unique itinerary.
 The yachting industry is becoming more global and yachts have begun to explore new places, however, there are a few main yachting hubs and territories that are most popular, depending on the season.

-Many yachts consider themselves dual season vessels and will cruise in different territories during different times of the year, other yachts prefer a single season where they crew down and focus on maintenance in their off season, some vessels may embark on an around the world trip which may take anywhere up to 2 years.
+Many yachts consider themselves dual season vessels and will cruise in different territories during different times of the year.
+Other yachts prefer a single season where they crew down and focus on maintenance in their off-season.
+Some vessels may embark on an around the world trip which may take anywhere up to 2 years.